The 5 Largest Broker-Dealers Overview

 Fidelity Investments

-First on our list is the behemoth Fidelity Investments.
+First on our list is the giant Fidelity Investments.
 This investment firm has over

-51.5 million customer accounts, making it the largest broker-dealer on our list.
-This staggering number reflects mostly self-directed brokerage accounts.
-Because the company has large operations in workplace savings plans like 401(k) accounts, the real figure is probably quite a bit larger.
-At the same time, some clients will have multiple accounts; we can safely estimate the number of customers in the tens of millions, making Fidelity a very large investment firm.
+52 million individual customers, making it the largest broker-dealer on our list.
+This huge number reflects both retail and workplace relationships.
+Because the company has large operations in employer-sponsored savings plans like 401(k) accounts, the real number of accounts is even higher.
+At the same time, some clients maintain multiple accounts; even so, the customer base is clearly in the tens of millions.

 In terms of assets under administration (AUA), Fidelity delivers another gigantic number: more than

 investment-advisory programs.
-For discretionary programs where Fidelity has trading authority, the number is a smaller $6 trillion, which is still massive.
+For discretionary programs where Fidelity has trading authority, the number is a smaller managed-assets figure, although it is still enormous.

 Learn more in